moliver28/research-handbook/content/handbook/engineering/releases/_index.md

 ## Patch releases overview

-The [patch release policy] allows bug fixes to be backported to the current stable released version of GitLab.
-Patches that are outside of our [maintenance policy] for bug fixes must be requested and agreed upon by the release managers and the requester (see [backporting to versions outside the maintenance policy] for details).
+The [patch release policy] allows bug fixes to be backported to the current stable released version of GitLab, and security fixes to be backported to the current, and previous two GitLab Versions.

+Patches that are outside of our [maintenance policy] for bug fixes must be requested and agreed upon by the release managers and the requester (see
+[backporting to versions outside the maintenance policy] for details).

 ### Patch release cadence